eljonny/TestCPP/README.md

    - assertFalse
    - assertThrows
    - assertNoThrows
- - fail function, for marking incomplete or skeleton tests
+ - fail function, for marking incomplete or skeleton tests, or failing in certain cases in a managed way that reduces boilerplate.

 # Getting Started